piotrmurach/finite_machine/README.md

 This method is executed before given event or state change.
 If you provide only a callback without the name of the state or event to listen out for, then `:any` state and `:any` event will be observered.

+You can further narrow down the listener to only watch enter state changes using `on_enter_state` callback.
+Similarly, use `on_enter_event` to only watch for event changes.

 ### 4.2 on_transition

 This method is executed when given event or state change happens.
 If you provide only a callback without the name of the state or event to listen out for, then `:any` state and `:any` event will be observered.

+You can further narrow down the listener to only watch state transition changes using `on_transition_state` callback.
+Similarly, use `on_transition_event` to only watch for event transition changes.

 ### 4.3 on_exit

 This method is executed after a given event or state change happens.
 If you provide only a callback without the name of the state or event to listen for, then `:any` state and `:any` event will be observered.

+You can further narrow down the listener to only watch state exit changes using `on_exit_state` callback.
+Similarly, use `on_exit_event` to only watch for event exit changes.

 ### 4.4 Parameters